Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Angola birding report

 This 17-day tour was designed to target as many of these sought-after species as possible.
-We’re pleased to report that we had remarkable success, locating most of the realistic target birds, including a majority of the endemics and localized specialties.
+We are pleased to report that we had remarkable success, locating most of the realistic target birds, including a majority of the endemics and localized specialties.
 Although the tour was not aimed at maximizing the overall species count, we still ended with an impressive trip total of around 490 species, with only a small number recorded as heard only.
+Please also see our comprehensive eBird trip report here with lots of photos (almost 300 species photographed) and sound recordings.

 Angola’s bird diversity is largely shaped by its dramatic escarpment, which runs from the Namibe desert in the south to the lush equatorial forests in the north.
 Many of the country’s endemics are distributed along this gradient, and our itinerary reflected this, beginning in the north and gradually working our way south, zigzagging through key birding areas.

-Our next stop was Maxima, where we successfully tracked down a critical trio of endemics: Grey-striped Spurfowl, Angola Helmetshrike, and Monteiro’s Bushshrike.
-More widespread but equally delightful endemics such as Hartert’s Camaroptera, Angola Batis, and White-fronted Wattle-eye were also found here.
+Our next stop was Muxima, where we successfully tracked down a critical duo of endemics: Grey-striped Spurfowl and Gabela Helmetshrike, and the near-endemic Monteiro’s Bushshrike.
+Two more widespread, but equally delightful endemics included Hartert’s Camaroptera and White-fronted Wattle-eye were also found here, along with Angola Batis which is also found in a few neighboring countries and probably most easily seen in Angola.

 Moving on to Kumbira Forest, we faced a bit more of a challenge with Gabela Bushshrike, which kept us waiting until the second day.
-However, Pulitzer’s Longbill and Gabela Akalat proved far more cooperative.
+However, Pulitzer’s Longbill and Gabela Akalat proved far more cooperative giving great close up views.

 In the highlands, we explored Mount Namba, Mount Moco, and surrounding miombowoodlands.
 These areas were especially productive, with highlights including specials such as Black-necked Eremomela, Miombo Wren-Warbler, Böhm’s Flycatcher, and Souza’s Shrike.
 Between Namba and Moco, we added a species such as Angola Lark, Bocage’s Sunbird, Black-and-rufous Swallow, Huambo Cisticola, Dusky Twinspot, Western Tinkerbird, Black-chinned Weaver, and Ludwig’s Double-collared Sunbird.